The Must-Know Tips for Camping With Kids

 - Freestanding and portable for use inside or...

 - 14 square feet, 48 inches wide and stands tall at...

 While you’re thinking along those lines, don’t forget the other conveniences that may help with little ones, such as a high chair!
 I used this portable one anytime I was going somewhere that might not have had a high chair available.
 In fact, for a long period of time, I just let it live in my trunk full time, just in case!

 - Made using the highest quality materials.
 Rear...

 - Ages 6 months to 3 years and upto 45 pounds

 As if you don’t have enough to remember to pack, make sure you don’t forget that favorite teddy or can’t-live-without-it blanky!
 Things will go so much smoother on your camping trip if the kids are kept happy and comfortable for their first experience.
 Trying to sleep in a brand new environment, outside, in the dark, WITHOUT their favorite security item just sounds disastrous.

-This might be a good opportunity to stay back and catch up on a good book while the littlest ones nap and the rest of the family goes on the hike!
-Amateur Hour: Motherhood in Essays and Swear Words and The Magic of Motherhood: The Good Stuff, the Hard Stuff, and Everything In Between are two of my favorites for you to check out!
+This might be a good opportunity to stay back and catch up on a good book while the littlest one’s nap and the rest of the family go on the hike!
+Amateur Hour: Motherhood in Essays and Swear Words and The Magic of Motherhood: The Good Stuff, the Hard Stuff, and Everything In Between is two of my favorites for you to check out!